The Hot Springs/ Hot Springs Village Symphony Guild

 Registration

-Dances and Songs for Strings, Wood and Winds: Colorful Voices in Concert presents a vibrant journey through a diverse array of chamber and solo works, each rich in color, character, and emotion.
-Sergei Golovko’s Charanga Salada pulses with the rhythms and spirit of Cuban dance, as flute and marimba engage in lively dialogue.
-Jean-Michel Damase’s Sicilienne Variée transforms a gentle dance theme into a series of graceful, virtuosic variations for harp, while Georges Barboteu’s Trio for Horn, Flute, and Harp balances warmth and brilliance across its contrasting instruments.
-J. S. Bach’s Prelude from Cello Suite No. 1 in G Major flows with timeless elegance on marimba, offering clarity and emotional depth.
-Claude Debussy’s Children’s Corner brings playful charm and tender lyricism to the marimba, and David Maslanka’s Song Book explores intimate, meditative moments on alto saxophone and marimba.
-Jenni Brandon’s Spider Suite spins whimsical tales through flute, clarinet, and bassoon, and Robert Muczynski’s Exit from Fragments concludes the program with bold, energetic interplay that leaves listeners exhilarated.
+This program presents a vibrant journey through a diverse array of chamber and solo works, each rich in color, character, and emotion.
+It opens with Sergei Golovko’s Charanga Salada, a Cuban dance for flute and marimba in which the two instruments pulse with the rhythms and spirit of Cuban dance, engaging in a lively and colorful dialogue.
+A graceful French thread follows with Jean-Michel Damase’s Sicilienne Variée, which transforms a gentle dance theme into a series of refined and virtuosic variations for harp, and continues with Jacques Ibert’s Entr’acte, a sparkling exchange between flute and harp marked by the composer’s hallmark clarity, charm, wit, and lightness of texture.
+Balancing these works are pieces that span a wide range of styles and voices.
+Stop Speaking by Andy Akiho for snare drum and digital playback is an energetic and narrative work that blends the many sounds of the snare drum with electronic playback.
+In Rumble Strips, Gordon Stout uses the marimba to depict the grooves in the side of the highway that alert inattentive drivers that they’re drifting off the road, creating a vivid sense of atmosphere and sudden jolt.
+David Maslanka’s Song Book explores intimate, meditative moments on alto saxophone and marimba, Jenni Brandon’s Spider Suite spins whimsical tales through flute, clarinet, and bassoon, and Robert Muczynski’s Exit from his larger work Fragments concludes the program with bold, energetic interplay that leaves listeners exhilarated.
 Together, these works celebrate imagination, virtuosity, and the expressive power of small ensembles and solo instruments.
+For more detailed program information, please visit the Symphony Guild’s website.

 About the Program